Bugs or dust? New method quickly reveals whether a surface is truly clean

 Aalto University researchers have developed a real-time optical technique for identifying dirt and bacteria on surfaces.
 The AutoDet method, which stands for automatic biological contamination detection, can be used in healthcare and public spaces to ensure the cleanliness of facilities during norovirus outbreaks or flu season or that operating tools are sterile before an operation begins.

 ‘Current devices for checking the cleanliness of surfaces are slow and require a trained operator.
 Using the new method, we are able to visualise dirt in real time, for example, at an airport or on a cruise ship.
 With this method, patients can verify before the operation that the operating room and operating tools are clean,’ explains Academy Postdoctoral Researcher Juha Koivisto.

 Hyperspectral imaging collects as much data as possible from thousands of different frequencies across the whole electromagnetic spectrum.
 Where a normal camera records only the red, blue and green colours visible to the human eye, hyperspectral imaging enables the recording of hundreds of colours.

-Eelis Mielonen, a student of natural sciences at the University of Helsinki, focusses specifically on data analysis.
+Eelis Mielonen, a student of natural sciences at the University of Helsinki, focuses specifically on data analysis.
 He used artificial intelligence to help identify living organisms in camera footage.
 The AI can pick out bacteria, or dirt left by fingerprints, and separate these from non-organic elements, such as a steel surface.

 ‘The required sensor technology is gradually becoming sufficiently sensitive and will soon be quite cheap, as well.
 In a few years, it will be possible to get a hyperspectral camera as an application for a mobile phone,’ explains commercialisation specialist Pasi Karppinen.